endymion1818/deliciousreverie/src/pages/post/javascript-cms-landscape.md

 - Has to be self-hosted, open source, so we can secure our perimeter
 - Needs to be maintainable by an internal team of JavaScript developers
-- Needs to be headless (in order to render the frontend as JavaScript)
+- Needs to be headless (in order to render the frontend in an existing JavaScript application)

 I had a separate search for a hosted platform-as-a-service which I executed in parallel, but my personal interest is more towards the open source community, hence the focus of this blog post.